ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

     - Be able to deal with high pressure environments.

+what I hope you get out of this book is a way to think about building great products that customers want that only you and your team can uniquely deliver.
+Let's begin!

-## What Matters:
+## What Matters

-- That you can identify opportunities and execute on them
+1. That you can identify opportunities and execute on them
-- You will have successful and unsuccessful initiatives
+2. You will have successful and unsuccessful initiatives
     - Ensure the unsuccessful initiatives are short and do not kill your company
-- Experimentation is high / figure out what works and what odesn't
+3. Experimentation is high / figure out what works and what doesn't
-- Operate with urgency - you do not know how long you will have to be in the game
+4. Operate with urgency - you do not know how long you will have to be in the game
-- Stay in the game
+5. Stay in the game
-- Demonstrate demand for the product
+6. Demonstrate demand for the product

 ## You should start or work for a startup if:
 - Passionate about solving a problem and it won't be getting solved